MaestroOfAutomation/nhk-weather-parser/README.md

    - Name: `CONFIG`
    - Value: Copy the entire content of your config.json file
 3. Go to the "Actions" tab in your repository
-4. Select the "Deploy bot" workflow
+4. Select the "Deploy script" workflow
 5. Click "Run workflow"

 The workflow will: